 When something is so epic, writing a blog post about it, is SO hard.
 I will never be able to do this race justice!
 This race report is also written in parts, so I am going to show the different sections, so hopefully the time frame makes sense!
+If you want to read about my training for the New York Marathon 2017, please click here.

 So, I am currently sitting waiting for the arrival of my family and friends, to start the final celebration of my 40th birthday, and oh boy what a birthday it has been!